 The numbers of DI beneficiaries were projected for each type of benefit separately, by the sex of the worker on whose earnings the benefits are based, and the age of the beneficiary.
-The numbers of disabled-worker beneficiaries were projected from the estimated numbers of such beneficiaries entitled on December 31, 1988, by adding new entitlements and subtracting terminations.
+The numbers of disabled-worker beneficiaries were projected from the estimated numbers of such beneficiaries entitled on December 31, 1989, by adding new entitlements and subtracting terminations.
 The starting numbers of entitled disabled-worker beneficiaries were estimated by age, sex, and duration of entitlement, from the tabulated number of disabled-worker beneficiaries in current-payment status on December 31, 1987.
 The numbers of new entitlements during each year were projected by applying assumed disability incidence rates.
 In the short-range period, an age-adjusted rate was applied to the total age-adjusted disability insured population for each sex.
 In the long-range period, incidence rates by age and sex were applied to the projected disability insured population (excluding those already entitled to disabled-worker benefits) to obtain new entitlements.
 The numbers of terminations were projected by applying assumed termination rates to the disabled-worker population.
 In the short-range period, overall termination rates for each sex were projected based on recent experience and on expected changes in the administration of the DI program.
 In the long-range period, the numbers of terminations were projected by applying assumed death and recovery rates, by age, sex, and duration of entitlement, to the entitled disabledworker population, and adding the number of disabled-worker beneficiaries automatically converted to retired-worker beneficiaries at the normal retirement age (currently, age 65).

-The disability incidence rates, which declined during 1975-82, increased during 1983-85, and remained steady during 1986-88, are assumed to resume the increasing trend in 1989.
-The rates are assumed to increase significantly faster for males than for females during the next decade as workers afflicted by AIDS become disabled-worker beneficiaries.
+The disability incidence rates, which declined during 1975-82, increased during 1983-85, and remained steady during 1986-89, are assumed to resume the increasing trend in 1990.
+In the absence of other factors, the rates would be assumed to increase faster for females than for males during the next decade, reflecting recent experience.
+However, the addition of male workers afflicted by AIDS becoming disabledworker beneficiaries makes the projected male and female rates nearly equal.
 The specific ultimate levels assumed are determined in two stages.
 First, under an assumption of a constant normal retirement age of 65, the incidence rates are projected to increase through 2010.
-These levels, for alternatives II-A and II-B, are about 17 percent for males and 20 percent for females higher than the average rates for 1984-86.
-This produces age-adjusted rates in 2010 of 5.2 per thousand for males and 3.6 per thousand for semales, and an age-sex-adjusted rate of 4.6 per thousand.
+These levels, for alternatives II-A and II-B, are about 18 percent for males and 20 percent for females higher than the average rates for 1984-86.
+This produces ageadjusted rates in 2010 of 5.3 per thousand for males and 3.7 per thousand for females, and an age-sex-adjusted rate of 4.6 per thousand.
 Next, because of the increase in the normal retirement age, further increases are projected in incidence rates at ages over 60.
 These combined projected increases cause the total gross incidence rate to increase from the current 1988 levels of 4.4 per thousand for males and 3.0 per thousand for females to 7.6 per thousand for males and 5.4 per thousand for females in the year 2026 when the normal retirement age has reached its ultimate level of 67.